mukul-rathi/old-personal-website/_posts/2018-08-25-DemystifyingDeepLearningPrimer.md

 ### How then do you bridge the gap between academia and practical courses?

-The aim of this series is to reason about deep learning from **first principles**, so as to intuititively understand why a particular formula is such, and then to consolidate this learning by implementing the models.
+The aim of this series is to reason about deep learning from **first principles**, so as to intuititively understand why a particular formula is such, and then to consolidate this learning by implementing the models with a motivating example.
 This means that you don't need an advanced maths background - *we will build up the knowledge required as we go along*.

 To start with, we will avoid the abstractions of deep learning frameworks, and code the core neural networks from scratch to really get a feel for the maths behind them.